wp-plugins/zedity/readme.txt

 == Installation ==

-1. Upload and unzip the `zedity-wp-plugin-free.zip` file to the `/wp-content/plugins/` directory.
+1. Upload and unzip the `zedity.zip` file to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently asked questions ==